WildAid/wildaid.github.io/_posts/2020-06-09-Connect-Realm-With-Data.md

         <img src="/assets/images/Realm_User_Details.png" style="border:1px solid black" width="100%"><BR><BR>
       1. Copy the Realm User ID and paste in the template under "Realm User ID"
         <img src="/assets/images/Copy_Realm_User_ID.png" style="border:1px solid black" width="100%"><BR><BR>
-1. <A HREF="https://docs.mongodb.com/manual/tutorial/insert-documents/">Insert a new document</A> to the wildaid database, User collection (using Compass, mongo shell or code studio integration). <BR>Set the email and RealmUserID with the "App Admin user" and "Realm User ID", and set the agency and first and last names as appropriate.
-Here's an example:<BR>
+1. <A HREF="https://docs.mongodb.com/manual/tutorial/insert-documents/">Insert a new document</A> to the wildaid database.
+You will be inserting into the User collection using Compass, mongo shell or code studio integration. <BR><BR>The User collection does not exist, so you will need to create it in Compass.
+In mongoshell and your code studio integration, the collection is automatically created. <BR><BR>Set the email and RealmUserID with the "App Admin user" and "Realm User ID", and set the agency and first and last names as appropriate.
+Here's an example using mongoshell:<BR><BR>
+`$ mongo "mongodb+srv://ofish-xxxx.mongodb.net/wildaid" --username admin`<BR>
 `use wildaid;`<BR>
 `db.User.insertOne({`<BR>
 `"email":"sheeri.cabral@mongodb.com",`<BR>
-`"RealmUserID": {"$oid":"xxxxxxxxxxxxxxxxxxxxx"},`<BR>
+`"realmUserID": {"$oid":"xxxxxxxxxxxxxxxxxxxxx"},`<BR>
 `"agency": {"name":"MongoDB", "admin":false},`<BR>
 `"global": {"admin":true},`<BR>
 `"name": {"first":"Sheeri", "last":"Cabral"}`<BR>